 Going back to the community aspect, when I was looking at moving to Phoenix, I got in touch with another CareerFoundry student who lived there and I ended up staying with her when I went to Phoenix for a conference.
 We’ve remained friends and have seen each other through the CareerFoundry journey — we even started a new job on the same day!
 It’s interesting to note the connections you can make through CareerFoundry, and just how beneficial it is to have that community.

 What were your next steps after finishing the course?

 When I graduated, I wasn’t sure where I wanted to live.
 At first I just kept working on my portfolio and looking for volunteer work.
-I didn’t find anything right away, but I kept working on my portfolio and I got involved with Code Does Good.
-Danielle Sander (one of CareerFoundry’s Career Specialists) hooked me up with them, which was really great as it meant I could continue practicing what I’d learned and keep building my portfolio.
+I didn’t find anything right away, but I kept working on my portfolio and I got involved with Code For Social Good.
+Danielle Sander (one of CareerFoundry’s career specialists) hooked me up with them, which was really great as it meant I could continue practicing what I’d learned and keep building my portfolio.

 I also started introducing some of the UX techniques I’d learned into my day job.
 Even though I was still working in admin, things like personas were very applicable to what we were doing at the time.
 Our company was going through organizational change and they were looking closely at how customers were treated.
 We were assigned to work on personas, so I led my team in creating the personas!
 We were also using a certain software, a meeting planning software, but they had a horrible UI and UX — and they knew it!
 They just so happened to be in the process of redesigning their software and the entire user experience.